-- Use heavy timber or non-flammable construction material for decks and patio covers, especially within the first 10 feet of the home. - · Enclose the underside of balconies and decks with fire-resistant materials to prevent embers from blowing underneath. - Keep your deck clear of combustible items, such as baskets, dried flower arrangements, and other debris.
+- Use heavy timber or non-flammable construction material for decks. - Enclose the underside of balconies and decks with fire-resistant materials to prevent embers from blowing underneath. - Keep your deck clear of combustible items, such as baskets, dried flower arrangements, and furniture.